 The normal cervix

 The cervix is part of the female genital tract.
-It is found at the bottom of the uterus where it forms an opening into the endometrial cavity.
-The cervix is lined by special cells called squamous cells that form a barrier on the surface of the cervix called an epithelium.
+It is found at the bottom of the uterus where it forms an opening and a canal into the endometrial cavity of the uterus.

 What is low grade squamous intraepithelial lesion (LSIL)?